riparise/solar-panel-sizing-tool/README.md

    - `pv_tech`: Cell technologies.
 Options are 'crystSi', 'CIS', 'CdTe', or 'Unknown'.
 Default: 'crystSi'
    - `panel_sizes`: List of the panel sizes to be analyzed in Watts.
 Default: [600, 800, 1000, 1100, 1200, 1300, 1400]
    - `panel_price`: Costs of the panels.
 Either as a single coefficient (in EUR per Watt of nominal power), or as a list with the cost of each panel size analyzed.
 Default: 0.52
+   - `unused_energy`: Percentage of the energy generated that is not directly used.
+Assuming there is no buyback.
+Defaults: 0.4

    Feel free to modify these parameters to match your specific setup and requirements.